HIS1

 Students will develop important transferable skills including; the ability to see events in History in context, to distinguish relationships, to read historical material in a discriminating way, to weigh evidence relating to historical events and issues, form judgements based on evidence and argue a case and present conclusions intelligently in structured writing.

 Students develop insight into complex events such as the Cold War, and the use of Atomic Bombs at the end of World War Two.
-Students will explore their own backyard in a research project focusing on History from Te Tauihu o te Waka a Maui.
-They can choose from a range of local events including but not limited to the Maungatapu Murders, the Springbok Tour or the Wairau Affray.
-Topics are chosen in collaboration between students and the classroom teacher.
+Students will explore their own historical passion in a research project, where they be practice the skills of being a real historian.

 This course will include learning opportunities that create a foundational knowledge of the subject, as intended by the revised NCEA Level 1.
 The Big Ideas and Significant Learning (outlined above) will be the focus and this can then be assessed through the new Achievement Standards.
-Students will be offered assessment opportunities for a selection of these standards based on their progress through the course and how ready they are.
 It is expected that all students will be able to attempt three NCEA Level 1 assessments throughout each course for around 15 credits.
-Kaiako are looking forward to developing exciting and engaging courses around these features as well as assessments from the new standards in time for implementation in 2024.

 Contributions and Equipment/Stationery